MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * MDR_REGRESSION_TESTS - End to end tests related to MTR feature
 * MESSAGE_RELAY - Tests which include a Message Relay
 * PUB_SUB - Tests which use the protobuf pub sub pipeline
+* PLUGIN_DOWNGRADE - Test cases where a plugin is downgraded
 * OSTIA - Tests which use ostia
 * REGISTRATION - Tests that exercise the registration code
 * SAV - Tests which install SAV